 Wooden Cotton Reels

 Staining these cotton reels was such a simple project but makes a brilliant gift, especially when teemed with some threading laces.
 Threading is such a brilliant fine motor activity for preschoolers.
 These cotton reels are also great for colour sorting and ordering by size.

 To make this simple project even quicker to complete I dipped the cotton reels straight into the pots of stain!
 To do this I wrapped one end of a pipe-cleaner around each cotton reel and dipped it into the colour pot before leaving them to dry.
 It only takes a few seconds to stain the wood but if you want a more opaque look you can apply several coats.

 These wooden balls were a fantastic find and much loved by my kids.
+They’re also great with the Grimms rainbow when making ball runs.
 I decided to keep some natural, opting to finish them just with sealant.

 I’ve painted a lot of peg people in my time as gifts for kids!
 Peg people are fantastic for small world play and for colour recognition and sorting.
-Stain the peg people in rainbow colours or make a name set as a gift.
+Paint or stain the peg people in rainbow colours or make a name set as a gift.
 To add the letters I used an acrylic paint pen.

 Another super simple DIY!
 These rings are brilliant for all sorts of activities including posting, balancing on a mug tree or hooking on this plate rack I picked up from Ikea!
 They are also useful for colour recognition acitivities and sorting.

 I actually made this before discovering Tiny Land Stains but if you’re up for a bigger project this is such a worthwhile one!
 It’s not hard to make but it is more time consuming.
 However, these building blocks are a brilliant, open-ended toy with so much opportunity for play.
 You can read my full instructions on this blog post.